ntsakosurprise/suku/README.md

 # SUKU.JS is a lightweight DOM manipulation library

-# 🌐 SUKU — Lightweight DOM + AJAX Utility Framework

-**SUKU** is a lightweight JavaScript utility framework that simplifies DOM manipulation, HTML5 APIs, event handling, AJAX calls, JSON processing, table creation, form serialization, and more — all with **zero dependencies**.
+**SUKU** is a lightweight JavaScript utility library that simplifies DOM manipulation, HTML5 APIs, event handling, AJAX calls, JSON processing, table creation, form serialization, and more.

 SUKU is inspired by the simplicity that made jQuery popular but redesigned for the modern JavaScript ecosystem.
 It provides clean, focused helper methods while staying small, fast, and dependency-free.

 ---

-## 🧭 Why SUKU Exists
+## Why SUKU Exists

 Modern browser APIs are powerful but often verbose, repetitive, and inconsistent across DOM operations.
 Many projects load entire frontend frameworks just to make simple tasks easier, adding unnecessary weight and complexity.